|Steam Train Charter

 Our train will make a trip from Modderpoort to Bloemfontein this morning.
-This afternoon, visit the Sandstone workshops and the national
+This afternoon, visit the national collection of locomotives that are stored

 Overnight on the train standing in Bloemfontein, breakfast and dinner included.
 Lunch, light refreshments and bar will be available.

 This morning, travel by road to Kimberley to visit local preservation group Steamnet 2000.
 If available, they will have their Class 25NC in steam for